 Unlike traditional degrees, bootcamps cut the fluff.
 You focus only on what you need—Python fundamentals, APIs, data structures, or automation tools.
 The best ones in 2026 combine live instruction, 1:1 mentorship, and career support.

-Honestly, it’s a game-changer for career changers or upskillers.
+Honestly, it’s a major advantage for career changers or upskillers.
 Many learners finish with full-stack portfolio projects and confidence to ace technical interviews.

 Key concepts